vickdayaram/deep-dev-blog/content/blog/reverse-every-k-element-sub-list/index.md

 Linked Lists...
 For me, these problems are fairly easy to understand conceptually.
 The challenging part here is figuring out the implementation.
 With Linked Lists problems, keeping track of pointers is key.
-And the less pointers you can keep track of, the easier it will be to implement.

 ### Breaking it down